Snehask03/AI_content_generator/README.md

 **Customizable Topics** – User inputs a topic, and AI generates a complete article
 **SEO Optimization** – Includes keywords for better content discoverability

+## Note on Model Change:

+The original model was replaced with Zephyr-7B-Beta to improve compatibility and performance across different environments.
+This update ensures better accessibility and more stable execution, especially for users with varied hardware configurations.